 The two main factors in Samsung’s poor performance are identified; unusually, Samsung has issued a statement explaining its guidance; the company typically waits for the full earnings release before commenting on its performance in detail.

-Newman explained that data center companies that buy memory chips from Samsung and other chipmakers have slowed down their orders in the last few months the slowdown was a major driver of the magnitude of Samsung’s profit miss, he said.
+Newman explained that data center companies that buy memory chips from Samsung and other chipmakers have slowed down their orders in the last few months.
+He said that the slowdown was a major driver of the magnitude of Samsung’s profit miss.

 It’s tempting to compare Samsung’s predicament to that of Apple, which also issued an uncharacteristic earnings warning this month.
-According to International Data Corporation over the third quarter of 2018, Samsung saw more than 13 percent year-over-year decline in global smartphone shipments.
+According to International Data Corporation, over the third quarter of 2018, Samsung saw a more than a 13 percent year-over-year decline in global smartphone shipments.